joshyorko/open-datalakehouse/README.md

    - Bronze
    - Silver
    - Gold

-These settings will ensure that Dremio can properly communicate with Minio for S3-compatible storage and Nessie for metadata management.

-## Some Nice to Haves

 This project includes several tools to help you generate sample data and analyze it within your data lakehouse: